The Largest Airlines in the World

 1. Delta Air Lines

-Delta Air Lines is currently the largest airline in the world by market capitalisation, reflecting its strong profitability, premium brand positioning and extensive global network.
+Delta Air Lines is currently the largest airline in the world by market capitalisation, reflecting its strong profitability and extensive global network.

 Founded in 1929, Delta is one of the oldest and most established airline companies in the world.
 The airline operates a vast network of domestic and international routes, with major hubs in Atlanta, Minneapolis, Detroit and New York.